Ntohsi/git-github/README.md

 # git-github
-Getting Started With Git and GitHub
+Getting Started With Git and GitHub.
 This an Initial trial on Git and GitHub